11 Products That Will Give You the Glowing Skin of Your DreamsJanuary 10, 2020

 While scientists have not yet figured out how to literally bottle the skin-flattering effects of a good night’s sleep, makeup for glowing skin (a.k.a. highlighters, strobing creams, luminizers) come pretty darn close.
 In just seconds, these illuminating cosmetics can make skin look glowy, vibrant and well-rested — kind of like you’ve just applied an amazing Instagram filter, only you get to own the look IRL, not just in your photo gallery.
 It’s no wonder radiance-boosting cosmetics are the secret weapons in the kits of most pro makeup artists.

-Ahead, we broke down all the types of glowy makeup products you can get your hands on from creams, sticks to powders and everything in between.
+Ahead, we broke down all the types of glowy makeup products you can get your hands on from creams and sticks to powders and everything in between.

 Who needs it: Creams are a go-to texture for normal-to-dry skin.
 Not too wet and not too dry — they mimic the skin's texture and give the most natural glow.

 How to use it: After you’ve applied your liquid base product (that could be a tinted moisturizer, BB cream or liquid foundation), blend the cream onto the high points of your face — your forehead, the bridge of your nose, the tops of your cheekbones — using a foundation brush.
-Then set your makeup with powder and avoid the spots you’ve applied.
+Then set your makeup with powder but avoid the spots you’ve applied cream to.